unkemptArc99/cs7641-project/docs/index.md

 {% include image.html url="img/kmeans_perf_resnet.png" description="" %}

 To be honest, this just showed the performance metrics of the base models.
 As the number of ResNet layers increase from 18 to 50, the scores also increase.

+### GMM on ResNet models & Results
+Applying GMM on the extracted features also result in similar performance metrics.
+Here is the performance -

+{% include image.html url="img/gmm_perf_resnet.png" description="" %}
 ## Results and Discussion

 ## Final Presentation Video